 About Culture Forward

-It is a forum that draws together the University’s experts, students and researchers with organisations across the arts, cultural, creative, heritage and community and local government sectors that are based - or working - in Birmingham and the West Midlands.
+Culture Forward is a vital driver of University’s civic mission through drawing together a network of the University’s experts, students and researchers; and arts, cultural, creative, heritage and community organisations that are based - or working - in Birmingham and the West Midlands.

 Please complete this form if you are an organisation interested in joining the Culture Forward network and a member of our team will be in touch.
 To learn more about the initiative, please have a look at our Charter.